Skip to Content

 Live Chat Now

-University housing furnishes all resident rooms with beds, dressers, and desks.
-Some students may wish to supplement or complement these furnishings by constructing a loft in their room.
-Such additions are allowed at South Carolina within certain guidelines.
+University Housing furnishes all resident rooms.
+Students may wish to supplement or complement these furnishings by constructing a loft in their room.
+Such additions are allowed on campus at the University of South Carolina within certain guidelines, depending on the building.
+Please note: University Housing does not endorse or encourage the construction or use of lofting kits.

 Challenge the conventional.
 Create the exceptional.
 No Limits.